MV Norderney: Last transmission

 In spite of the above mentioned large demonstration of 18 April 1973 and large popular support for Radio Veronica and other off-shore radio stations, new laws were introduced that made transmitting from sea, even in international waters, a crime.
 Also advertising via an off-shore radio station became illegal which meant the end for Radio Veronica and other "pirate radio stations".
 The people behind Radio Veronica formed the Veronica Omroep Organisatie (VOO) who applied for a broadcasting status.
 Although the government was accused of trying to keep this follow-up of the former pirate out of the public broadcasting system, the VOO got a license.
 In 1976 the VOO got a license and the first programmes were broadcast via the national radio and TV stations.
 Veronica remained a public broadcaster for many years, but when it was all legalized they switched back to a commercial station in 1994.

 On 31 August 1974 at 18:00 the station ended her transmissions.
 During the last hour one could hear a clock ticking counting down and a very emotional Rob Out held a speech saying that with the end of Radio Veronica a part of the democracy died.
 After that they played a part of the Dutch national anthem, the Wilhelmus, and then a bit of the main Veronica jingle.
 With the removal of the crystal from the transmitter the story ended.

 Post 31 August 1974

-Although all transmissions had ended the Norderney remained at sea.
+Although all transmissions had ended, Norderney remained at sea.
 While the VOO was applying to enter the Dutch public broadcasting domain speculations were made that Veronica would come back from the ship one way or the other.

-On 11 August 1975, nearly a year after the last transmission, the Norderney was towed into the harbour of IJmuiden.
+On 11 August 1975, nearly a year after the last transmission, Norderney was towed into the harbour of IJmuiden.
 Most of the former Veronica DJ's and director Bull Verweij.
 The ship moored in Amsterdam until 28 August 1975.

 In Zaandam, and later Dordrecht, the ship was initially adapted to become a museum - but she ended up as a disco club and over the years she was used as a nightclub in different places around the country.